GMA Petitioned To Remove President Dr Frank Serebour Following Withdrawal From Galamsey Strike

-• The Ghana Medical Association has been petitioned to impeach its president, Dr Frank Serebour
+- The Ghana Medical Association (GMA) has been petitioned to impeach its president, Dr Frank Serebour

-• The petition follows a directive signed by Dr Serebour exempting the GMA from the October 10 organised labour strike
+- A directive signed by Dr Serebour has seen the GMA withdraw from the Organised Labour strike set for October 10

-• The petitioner argues that the president's directive was unilateral and did not follow due process
+- The petitioner argued that the president's directive to members was unilateral and did not follow any due process

 A member of the Ghana Medical Association (GMA), Dr Vishnu Nene Limon Abayateye, has filed a petition demanding the removal of the association’s president.

-Dr Abayateye’s petition follows a directive from the GMA president, Dr Frank Serebour, to all members not to partake in the October 10 nationwide strike being organised by Organised Labour.
+The petition follows a directive from the GMA president, Dr Frank Serebour, instructing members not to partake in the October 10 nationwide strike by Organised Labour.

-The strike is in protest of the illegal mining menace, commonly known as galamsey, and its devastating effects on the natural environment and human health.
+The strike is meant to protest against illegal mining, known as galamsey, and its devastating effects on the environment and human health.

 The GMA, in a statement signed by Dr Frank Serebour, acknowledged the pressing issue of galamsey and the need to combat it collectively.